Skip to content

 1. Decide on a name and location for your package.
 Make sure to follow the Dart package naming conventions when choosing a name.

 2. Create a directory with that name for your package to live in.
-Let’s say you want to call your package design_tokens, you would run the following command in your terminal:
+Let’s say you want to call your package design_tokens, you would run the following command:

 Terminal window